-HEAL120J Exercise for Fitness: Women (1 credit)
+HEAL132 Beginning Exercise for Women (1 credit)

-This one credit course will address issues of health and wellness through a variety of fitness/physical activity movements.
+This one credit beginner course will address issues of health and wellness through a variety of fitness/physical activity movements, in a women's only setting.
 Each class will provide an opportunity to learn about personal strength and areas to make improvements to.
 Specific techniques and approaches will be routine in this class to emphasize maintaining and improving one's health through cardiovascular, strength and flexibility training.